siyuduan6/2021_Spring_finals/README.md

 ## Hypothesis
 Hypothesis 1: There is a positive correlation between the number of gun cases and unemployment rate.

-Hypothesis 2: The is a
-positive correlation between the number of gun violence cases and poverty status.
+Hypothesis 2: There is a positive correlation between the number of gun violence cases and poverty status.

 Hypothesis 3: There is a negative correlation between the number of gun cases and the educational level.